How to install and configure a database server in Ubuntu?

 2 answers

-by caesar_kertzmann , a year ago
+by caesar_kertzmann , 2 years ago

 @noemy.bosco